troystribling/BlueCap/README.md

 }
 ```

-Here the [characteristicsDiscoveredFuture](#characteristicdiscovery) previously defined is flatmapped to read(timeout:Double) -> Future<Characteristic> to ensure that characteristic has been discovered before reading.
+Here the [characteristicsDiscoveredFuture](#central_characteristicdiscovery) previously defined is flatmapped to read(timeout:Double) -> Future<Characteristic> to ensure that characteristic has been discovered before reading.
 An error is returned if the characteristic is not found.

-### Characteristic Update Notifications
+### <a name="central_characteristic_update">Characteristic Update Notifications</a>

 After a peripherals characteristics are discovered subscribing to characteristic value update notifications is possible.
 Several BlueCap Characteristic methods are available,